alloverse/alloverse.github.io/index.md

 If you made it this far, go eat a cinnamon roll, you deserve it.
 It's on me.
 Really, just [ping me on Discord](https://discord.gg/KhdMU6P6Uw) and it's yours.
 We'd at least love to hear from you, and see your creations.

 Once you make your own apps, even if you're not down with cinnamon rolls, do let us know, so we can feature your app in our app browser, blog and tweet about it, etc etc.

+## Advanced Concepts

+### Running your own server
+If you're feeling ambitious, you can boot a Place of your own using the `docker run -e ALLOPLACE_NAME="my place" -p 21337:21337/udp -it alloverse/alloplace2` command.
+In the Alloverse connect input, enter the name of the place you just created.